PTI not counting on Trump for Imran's release, says Zartaj Gul - Journal - ExBulletin

 Gulfam Shah Gang members suspected that the two murdered girls had informed the police about its presence in Vehari.
 They kidnapped the girls and brutally murdered them.

-The Gulfam Shah gang posed a challenge to the Faisalabad police as its leader and his accomplices had challenged the police several times through video messages on social media and its members used to change their locations.
+The Gulfam Shah Gang posed a challenge to the Faisalabad police as its leader and his accomplices had repeatedly challenged the police through video messages on social media and its members had a habit of changing locations.

 Earlier, the police had launched search operations several times in Chak Khaddian Warraichan with hundreds of policemen, but failed to arrest them.